Mila Kunis: Political views

 Kunis is a supporter of the Democratic Party.
 In a 2012 interview, she criticized the Republican Party, saying: "The way that Republicans attack women is so offensive to me.
 And the way they talk about religion is offensive.
 I may not be a practicing Jew, but why do we gotta talk about Jesus all the time?"
 In 2017, Kunis disclosed that she had been making monthly donations to Planned Parenthood in Mike Pence's name.

 In 2021, Kunis signed a letter by the American organization Creative Community for Peace denouncing attempts by Boycott, Divestment and Sanctions to boycott the Tel Aviv International LGBTQ+ Film Festival.
 She also signed another petition by the CCFP calling for Amazon to remove the film and book Hebrews to Negroes: Wake Up Black America, an antisemitic work that promoted Holocaust denial after it was promoted by American professional basketball player Kyrie Irving.

-Following the Hamas-led attack on Israel on October 7, 2023, Kunis signed the "No Hostage Left Behind" letter, calling for United States President Joe Biden to ensure the release of all hostages kidnapped during the attacks.
+Following the October 7 attacks in 2023, Kunis signed the "No Hostage Left Behind" letter, calling for United States President Joe Biden to ensure the release of all hostages kidnapped during the attacks.

 Acting credits and awards

-According to the review aggregator site Rotten Tomatoes, Kunis's most critically successful films are Gia (1998), Forgetting Sarah Marshall (2008), Extract (2009), Date Night (2010), Black Swan (2010), Friends with Benefits (2011), Ted (2012), Oz the Great and Powerful (2013), and Bad Moms (2016).
+According to the review aggregator site Rotten Tomatoes, Kunis's most critically successful films are Gia (1998), Forgetting Sarah Marshall (2008), Extract (2009), Date Night (2010), Black Swan (2010), Friends with Benefits (2011), Ted (2012), Oz the Great and Powerful (2013), Bad Moms (2016) and Wake Up Dead Man: A Knives Out Mystery (2025).
 Her television projects include FOX sitcom That '70s Show (1998–2006) and animated series Family Guy (1999–present).

 Kunis has received one Golden Globe nomination for Best Supporting Actress and two Screen Actors Guild Awards nominations for Best Supporting Actress and Outstanding Performance by a Cast for her performance in Black Swan (2010).
 Kunis was nominated for an Annie Award for Best Voice Acting for her work in Family Guy and has garnered two Critics' Choice Awards nominations for Best Supporting Actress in Black Swan (2010) and Best Actress in a Comedy in Ted (2012) respectively.